wanleg/qmk_firmware/keyboards/gherkin/keymaps/wanleg/readme.md

 Q//Esc | KC_Q | escape | *null*

 # Gherkin Flashing
+## Windows
+1. The standard Gherin uses a ProMicro (or clone) microcontroller, and as such uses the Caterina bootloader by default.
+2. If you have never flashed your ProMicro with QMK before, you will need to short the RST pin to GND to put it into bootloader mode (you only have 7 seconds to flash once it enters).
+The ProMicro needs to be connected to your computer with a microUSB cable in order to be flashed.
+3. Once connected to your computer, you should be able to flash using `make gherkin:<keymap>:avrdude`
+4. Once you've been able to successfully flash the ProMicro, you should be able to use the RESET key for future flashes (only tested using my keymap).

 ## Linux
 The ProMicro doesn't like dfu-programmer, so we have to use AVRdude.
 What follows below are instructions for Linux taken from https://deskthority.net/workshop-f7/how-to-use-a-pro-micro-as-a-cheap-controller-converter-like-soarer-s-t8448.html